• Skip to primary navigation

 Substitutions and Variations

-• A note on heavy cream: Do not substitute with milk or half-and-half.
+• Heavy cream: Do not substitute with milk or half-and-half.
 In general, acid (lemon juice) can cause dairy to separate, but heavy cream is stable.

-• Chicken cutlets: I’ve also made this recipe with boneless chicken thighs and they turn out just as great!
+• Chicken cutlets: I’ve also made it with boneless chicken thighs and they turn out just as great!
 Sear for an extra 1-2 minutes.

-• Seasoning for the chicken: When I have time, I often season with fresh herbs (thyme and rosemary) and let it sit for 20 minutes for the flavors to absorb.
+• Seasoning for the chicken: Try it with fresh herbs (thyme and rosemary) and let it sit for 20 minutes for the flavors to absorb.

-• Stir in freshly grated parmesan cheese for a touch of savory richness at the end.
+• Stir in freshly grated parmesan cheese for depth.

 How to Make Creamy Lemon Chicken